KIREAJI

 From a Quiet Workshop Comes Unrivaled Japanese Knives

-Genkai Masakuni (Muko Yoneo) is a forging artisan who produces only a few knives per day, ensuring every piece is crafted with unparalleled precision.
-These knives are not merely tools but the culmination of centuries-old Japanese craftsmanship, standing as masterpieces of art.
+Genkai Masakuni (Yoneo Muko) is a legendary forging artisan who produces only a few knives per day, ensuring exceptional precision in every piece.
+These knives are not merely tools but the culmination of centuries-old Japanese craftsmanship, standing as true works of art.

 The Three Pillars of Genkai’s Knives